ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ### Gameplay

-- **The new song select is here for public testing.** To see the new design, simply input the simple *secret code* of... holding the "solo" button for a second before releasing.
-Very secretive, we know.
+- **The new song select is here for public testing!** To see the new design, simply input the simple *secret code* of... holding the "solo" button for a second before releasing.
+Very secretive, we know 🕵️.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>